 Further, we estimate the effort for generating a bug trace as the ratio between number of event sequences to be generated (up to length L) and number of bugs revealed.
-Table VI summarizes the average number of traces and, on average, how many bugs we are able to detect with those traces.

-1) Tudu-LL: Using a maximum sequence length L = 6, we can use the KLFA model to detect 14 Tudu bugs.
-This compares to an average of three bugs found by the multi-objective GA and NSGA-II models.
+1) Tudu-LL: Using a maximum sequence length L=6, we can use the KLFA model to detect 14 Tudu bugs.
+This compares to an average of 3 bugs found by the multi-objective GA and NSGA-II models.
 However, the NSGA-II inferred models have the best event sequence to bug ratio.

-If we increase the maximum sequence length L to eight, we encountered "OutOfMemory" exceptions for the KLFA model, despite increasing the Java stack size to 6GB.
-The number of event sequences we can generate given L = 8 is simply too big.
+If we increase the maximum sequence length L to 8, we encountered "OutOfMemory" exceptions for the KLFA model, despite increasing the Java stack size to 6GB.
+The number of event sequences we can generate given L=8 is simply too big.

-Increasing L to eight does not change the number of bugs found for models inferred by the multi-objective algorithms.
-If we increase L to ten however, we can detect an average of four bugs using the multi-objective GA models.
-Models inferred from the NSGA-II can still only detect an average of three bugs.
+Increasing L to 8 does not change the number of bugs found for models inferred by the multi-objective algorithms.
+If we increase L to 10 however, we can detect an average of 4 bugs using the multi-objective GA models.
+Models inferred from the NSGA-II can still only detect an average of 3 bugs.

-2) Tudu-HL: Given L = 6, we can detect 25 bugs using the KLFA model.
-Models generated by the NSGA-II detect on average three bugs.
+2) Tudu-HL: Given L=6, we can detect 25 bugs using the KLFA model.
+Models generated by the NSGA-II detect on average 3 bugs.
 However, models inferred from the multiobjective GA cannot be used to detect any bug.
 Again, in terms of effort to find a bug, the NSGA-II inferred models have the best event sequence to bug ratio.

-As before we cannot increase L beyond six for the KLFA model.
-Increasing L to eight makes no difference for the multiobjective GA or NSGA-II models.
-Once we increase L to ten, the multi-objective GA models detect on average one bug, while the the NSGA-II models detect on average four bugs.
+As before we cannot increase L beyond 6 for the KLFA model.
+Increasing L to 8 makes no difference for the multi-objective GA or NSGA-II models.
+Once we increase L to 10, the multi-objective GA models detect on average 1 bug, while the NSGA-II models detect on average 4 bugs.
 However, as L increases, the bug detection ratio decreases.

-3) Cyclos: With L = 6, we can generate 328 event sequences from the KLFA model, on average 14 event sequences from the multi-objective GA inferred models, and on average 52 event sequences from the NSGA-II inferred models.
+3) Cyclos: With L=6, we can generate 328 event sequences from the KLFA model, on average 14 event sequences from the multi-objective GA inferred models, and on average 52 event sequences from the NSGA-II inferred models.
 However, none of these event sequences matches a bug trace.
-Increasing L to eight or ten makes no difference either.
-This means Cyclos bugs are hard to detect, requiring potentially many event sequences (of length L > 10) before a bug trace can be generated.
+Increasing L to 8 or 10 makes no difference either.
+This means Cyclos bugs are hard to detect, requiring potentially many event sequences (of length L>10) before a bug trace can be generated.